hopesishu/mern-blog/README.md

 3. React.js
 4. Node.js

-To run the project, cd into the server and client folder of this project, and run npm start.
+To run the project, cd into the server and client folder of this project, and run npm start on each folder individually.